ht-diva/pqtl-believe-interval/residuals/README.md

 **NOTE**: the script does not perform any ID matching. **The 3 files supplied in this case should contain the same samples in the same order**.

 2. **Single Dataset (n_datasets = 1):**
    - Unique Dataset: Unique dataset (.txt file) containing all information needed to fit the linear model, including proteins, covariates, and genetic principal components..
 This case requires the range of indices identifying the proteins in the dataframe.
-Provide it using the "n_start_prot" and "n_end_prot" parameters in the configuration file.
+Provide it using the`n_start_prot` and `n_end_prot` parameters in the configuration file.

 ## Functions